Fareham conveyancing FAQs

 The base rate is now at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Fareham should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are switching to a variable-rate with the Bank of Scotland or to a joint mortgage with Birmingham Midshires, we can assist.
+A network of solicitors acting for all major lenders - so no matter whether you are switching to a variable-rate with the Bank of Scotland or to a joint mortgage with Birmingham Midshires, we can assist.